 - Any individual seeking CCS must have a physician prescription to initiate services.
-The CCS provider must have a current prescription on file at all times. - Members cannot be enrolled in both CCS and CSP (Community Support Program) at the same time per s.
-49.45(30e), Wis.
-Stats., DHS 107.13(7), Wis.
+The CCS provider must have a current prescription on file at all times. - Members cannot be enrolled in both CCS and CSP (Community Support Program) at the same time per Wis.
+Stat. § 49.45(30)(e), Wis.
 Admin.
-Code, and DHS 36.14, Wis.
+Code § DHS 107.13(7), and Wis.
+Admin Code § DHS 36.14. - CCS providers can provide services directly or may contract with other qualified providers to provide all or some of the services covered under the CCS benefit per Wis.
 Admin.
-Code. - CCS providers can provide services directly or may contract with other qualified providers to provide all or some of the services covered under the CCS benefit per DHS 105.257, Wis.
-Admin.
-Code.
+Code § DHS 105.257.
 However, the Medicaid-enrolled provider retains all legal and fiscal responsibility for the services provided by contractors.
 ForwardHealth sends provider materials to Medicaid-enrolled providers only.
 It is the Medicaid-enrolled provider's responsibility to ensure that contractors are qualified to provide services and maintain records in accordance with the requirements for the provision of services.
 The Medicaid-enrolled provider is responsible for ensuring that contractors meet all program requirements and receive copies of ForwardHealth publications.